dgraph-io/dgraph-docs/content/graphql/quick-start/index.md

 +++
 title = "Quick Start"
-description = "Go from an empty Dgraph database to a running GraphQL API in just one step : just define the schema of your graph and how you’d like to search it; Dgraph does the rest." weight = 1
+description = "Go from an empty Dgraph database to a running GraphQL API in just one step; just define the schema of your graph and how you’d like to search it; Dgraph does the rest." weight = 1
 [menu.main]
   name = "Quick Start"